-The Bray Hunt Branch was founded in 1961 and is a very active branch of the Irish Pony Club.
-We currently have about 100 members, mostly from the north Wicklow and south Dublin areas.
+The Bray Hunt Branch was founded in 1961 and is a very active branch of the Irish Pony Club with most of our members from the North Wicklow and South Dublin areas.

-The Irish Pony Club providwa training in all disciplines of equestrian activities in the Country.
-There are sixty branches spread throughout the country.
-There are approx. 3,500 members aged up to twenty-three.
+The Irish Pony Club provides training in all disciplines of equestrian activities in the country.
+There are sixty branches spread throughout the country with approximately 3,500 members aged up to 23.

-Here at Bray Hunt Pony Club we run activities to suit both the competitive member and non-competitive member.
+Here at Bray Hunt Pony Club we run activities to suit both the competitive member and non competitive member.

-If you are interested in becoming a member, please click here
+If you interested in becoming a member, please click here.

-Most of our activities take place at various locations between Kilternan in the north and Ashford in the south.
-We are very lucky to have many kind landowners in our area who make us very welcome.
+Most of our activities take place at various locations between Kilternan in the North and Ashford in the South.
+We are very lucky to have many kind landowners in our area who make us feel very welcome.

-The highlights of the year for most members are the annual camps, which are held in July.
-We have a three-day camp for younger members and for our members over ten, we have a five-day camp in the wonderful surroundings of Killruddery estate.
+The highlights of the year for most of our members are the annual camps, which are usually held in July.
+We have a three day camp for our younger members and for our members aged over ten years of age, we have a five day camp.

-If you are a new member you may find it takes a while to become familiar, so when you come along to your first outing, why not introduce yourself.
+If you are a new member you may find it takes a white to become familiar, so when you come along to your first outing, why not introduce yourself.
 We will do our best to make you feel welcome.
-If you are an existing member, and see a new face, why not introduce yourself and make the new member feel welcome.
+If you are an existing member and see a new face, why not introduce yourself and make the new member feel welcome.

-Summer is our busiest time with rallies, camps and many other activities, competitive and non-competitive.
+Summer is our busiest time with rallies, camps, and many other activities, both competitive and non-competitive.
 We also have activities during the Christmas and Easter holidays, such as Hunter Trials and ride outs.
-Subject to demand, we also run activities during school term time.
+Subject to demand, we also run some activities during the school term time.